-Note: In some circumstances an agent can be granted the default permission implicitly, but that is not the same thing as having an empty set of permissions.
-In the above table, an empty set of agent permissions means exactly that; a set of permissions containing only the default permission may have been granted either implicitly or explicitly.
+In some circumstances an agent can be granted the default permission implicitly, but that is not the same thing as having an empty set of permissions.
+In the above table, an empty set

 Parent and Child Permissions

 An element can also inherit permissions through the UI hierarchy: UI elements that are a child of a parent UI element inherit the permission marker of the parent, unless the child specifies a permission marker of its own.